Module Enrolment and COVID-19 arrangements

 When to enrol on your modules

-Module enrolment takes place in May for returning students and prior to the start of term for new students.
-When you enrol on a module it automatically feeds through to Minerva and your timetable overnight.
+Module enrolment takes place during specific dates, depending on your level of study.
+When you enrol on a module it automatically feeds through to Minerva overnight.

 Modules and programmes explained

 Every programme of study is made up of modules which can be either compulsory, optional or discovery modules.
 All modules have a credit value and you will need to complete sufficient credits to progress through your programme.

 As well as the compulsory and optional modules that make up your programme of study, you may be able to choose something different to your main subject as a Discovery Module.

 Change of module